Start the year strong – build a strong security culture

-Unfortunately, cyber criminals are notorious for taking advantage of the holiday season, coercing their way into our digital spaces and cashing in on the season of giving.
+As Christmas approaches, many of you will be winding down and preparing for the festivities – unfortunately, cyber criminals notoriously take advantage of the holiday season, coercing their way into our digital spaces and cashing in on the season of giving.

 The shift towards remote work has resulted in an unprecedented rise in email compromise based attacks, with phishing making up 70% of all data breaches.
-These attacks are particularly prevalent during the holiday season and our Security Operations Analyst Sam, shares his advice…
+These attacks are particularly prevalent during the holiday season and our Senior Cyber Security Analyst Sam, shares his advice…

 “Phishing emails advertising the latest ‘Christmas Deals’ or spoofing well known parcel delivery service providers are very common tactics used by malicious actors.

-My advice is to operate a zero-trust policy.
-Check the wording of the email carefully, and then check it again!
+Never trust an email and always check the wording of carefully, and then check it again!
 Also remember to check the sender, was it really sent from Amazon…?
 By putting a bit of thought into how we respond to our digital correspondence we can avoid providing digital criminals with the information and access they are trying so hard to gain.”

-In addition to vigorously checking the wording, grammar and sender of a suspicious email, our Cyber Security Engineer Adam, warns about clicking risky links –
+In addition to vigorously checking the wording, grammar and sender of a suspicious email, Sam also, warns about clicking risky links –

 “The biggest threat our clients face is phishing and social engineering: always check the sender’s address and any links included.
 Hovering over a link will show you where it’s taking you; if in any doubt don’t click it!
 The safer option is always to open a new browser and navigate to a specific website yourself without clicking any risky links.”